jkirkwin/Music-Visualizer/Beat Tracking/README.md

 * [Paper by the original author (32 bit version)](http://vud.org/max/icmc98.pdf)

 For this to work, make sure that the extracted source files are in Max's search paths before running.

+## `bonk_split`
+The `bonk_split` object wraps a `bonk~` object and encapsulates logic to filter beats detected based on attack velocity and frequency.
+This allows, for example, for client code to directly detect all low frequency, high intensity beats which might correspond to kick drum beats in the input audio stream.